Vanals/Static-Content-Challenge/README.md

 The challenge here is to create a node.js application that displays HTML pages at URLs that match the names of the folders in the `content` folder.
 The content of these pages should come from a combination of the template HTML file and a markdown file containing the content.

 For example, for a folder called `about-page`, a request to `/about-page` would return a HTML page created from the `template.html` template and the `about-page/index.md` content file.
-The `template.html` file contains a `{{content}}` placeholder that would be replaced by the content for each page.

 This repository contains a `template.html` template file and a `content` folder with sub-folders containing `index.md` markdown files.